Chart Color Schemes

 Population

-Population growth drivers in Kilburn are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kilburn are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Kilburn's population is estimated at around 6,258 people.
-This reflects an increase of 625 individuals since the 2021 Census, which reported a population of 5,633 people.
-The change is inferred from AreaSearch's estimation of the resident population being 6,195 following examination of the latest ERP data release by the ABS in June 2024, and an additional 65 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,157 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Kilburn's growth rate of 11.1% since the 2021 census exceeded both the state's (7.1%) and metropolitan area's growth rates, marking it as a growth leader in the region.
-Overseas migration contributed approximately 80.0% of overall population gains during recent periods for Kilburn.
+As of November 2025, Kilburn's population is estimated at around 6,690 people.
+This reflects an increase of 1,057 people since the 2021 Census, which reported a population of 5,633 people.
+The change is inferred from AreaSearch's estimate of 6,174 residents following examination of ABS's latest ERP data release in June 2024 and an additional 65 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,306 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Kilburn's 18.8% growth since the 2021 census exceeded both state (8.7%) and metropolitan area averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, an above median population growth is projected for Kilburn, with the area expected to increase by 1,569 persons to reach a total of 7,827 people by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 23.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth is projected for the Kilburn statistical area (Lv2), with an expected increase of 1,574 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.2% over the 17 years.

 Frequently Asked Questions - Population